 - Stay current with teacher messages in the Learning Management System.

-- Pay all tuition and fees in a timely manner as outlined in the Parent/Student Handbook.
+- Pay all tuition and fees in a timely manner as outlined in Appendix A.

-Waitlists help us determine when there is demand for more sections of a course at a particular meeting time.
-When demand is sufficient, we will open new sections to meet the needs of waitlisted students.
+- Wait Lists: Waitlists help Veritas determine when there is demand for more sections of a course at a particular meeting time.
+If and when demand is sufficient, Veritas will open new sections to meet the needs of waitlisted students.
 Therefore, the same deposit to register for a secured seat is required to go on the waitlist.
-Waitlist deposits are non-refundable unless
+Waitlist deposits are non-refundable unless:

-- We are unable to offer a seat in the waitlist section and do not offer another section of the course on the same day and times by two weeks after the start of school or, in the case of a summer class, two weeks prior to the start of the summer term.
+- Veritas is unable to offer a seat in the waitlist section and does not offer another section of the course on the same day and times by two weeks after the start of school or, in the case of a summer class, two weeks prior to the start of the summer term.

-- The student takes a different section of the same class from us during the same year.
+- The student takes a different section of the same Veritas class during the same year.

 If a student pays the deposit to be on a waitlist for a class (e.g., Section A) and then pays the deposit for an open seat in a different section of the same class (e.g., Section B), and then the waitlisted class (Section A) has an opening, the deposit paid for the second registration (Section B) will be transferable to the registration balance of the waitlisted class (Section A).
 One deposit may be transferred into a waitlisted section, as outlined above.
 However, if a third registration (Section C) is also made, that deposit is not transferable.

 If a student pays a waitlist deposit and does not register for a different section of that class, and then decides he wants to remove himself from the waitlist and take a different class, the waitlist deposit fee is transferable to the different class.